gethiox/fuzyy-search/README.md

 SEARCH_MAX_DISTANCE   # fuzzy-search engine distance option
 SEARCH_RANDOM_RESULT  # returns a random match in the scope of given book instead of a first found match
                       #     [Note: cannot work properly with with CACHE_ANSWER enabled]
+SEARCH_TIMEOUT        # maximum time allowed to spent by server for each search request
 ```

 ### Example app logs